Andreagarciamaza/retoAPIkarate/README.md

 `./gradlew clean test -Dtest=ParallelTest --info`.

-Once executed, you can verify the evidences in the path:
+Once executed, you can verify the evidences in the karate path:

-`./build/karate-reports/karate-summary.html
+`./build/karate-reports/karate-summary.html`

+or also in the cucumber path

+`./build/cucumber-html-reports/overview-features.html`